 Earned Income Tax Credit (EITC)

 Like other qualifying taxpayers, individuals working in the armed forces may also qualify for the Earned Income Tax Credit (EITC).
 An individual receiving nontaxable ‘combat pay’ may choose to include their combat income as a part of the total income to arrive at the credit amount.
 Including it may increase the EITC, meaning you may owe less tax and could get a larger refund.
-In 2017, the maximum credit for taxpayers is $6,318.
-The average amount of EITC claimed in 2016 was more than $2,400.
+For 2018, the maximum EITC amount is $6,444 The average amount of EITC claimed in 2016 was more than $2,400.
 You should figure your taxes both ways and choose the option that best benefits you.

 Moving Expense Deduction